-There has been lots of discussion as to whether amber teething necklaces work, and whether they pose a risk to your child.
+There is much discussion online as to whether amber teething necklaces work, and whether they pose a risk to your child.

-These questions may be deeply intertwined, as those who think amber teething necklaces are too risky often believe they don’t work, while those that use them despite any risks, usually swear by their teething pain nullifying ability.
+These questions seem to be intertwined, as those who think amber teething necklaces are too risky often believe they don’t work, while those who use them despite any risks usually swear by their teething pain nullifying ability.

 In this post we’ll discuss the actual risks, and also how to use these teething necklaces safely.